 - Pickpockets and losing personal belongings are unfortunate eventualities you need to prepare for.
 Lay out all the contents of your wallet on a photocopier and copy either sides of all cards.
 Put this piece of paper somewhere safe.
 As a second backup, scan it and email it to yourself.

-- These small, lightweight Bosvision retractable cable locks are incredibly handy, not to mention inexpensive.
-You should always carry one to be able to quickly secure the zippers on your bags, then secure your bag to an immoveable object for short times.
+- Small, lightweight Bosvision retractable cable locks are incredibly handy, not to mention inexpensive.
+You should always carry one to be able to quickly secure the zippers on your bags, then secure your bag to an immovable object for short times.

 - Prepare a ziplock bag with medications to cover general ailments.
 Imodium is essential.
 Get the biggest ziplock bags so you can use them to cover flashes and other gear when caught in the rain.

 - Always drink bottled water and eat food that is piping hot.
 Pack a greens powder to cover all your nutritional bases in case of poor food selection.
 I recommend Amazing Grass Green Superfood.
-Spoon enough for a daily dose on your trip into a ziplock bag, include a plastic travel spork (which can also be useful to eat with) and carry in a small, cheap protein shaker like this one.
+Spoon enough for a daily dose on your trip into a ziplock bag, include a plastic travel spork (which can also be useful to eat with) and carry in a small, cheap protein shaker.

 - One other way to prevent attention to your camera gear is to try and make it look less valuable.
 You can try wrapping parts of your camera body/lens clumsily with masking tape, or covering logos where possible.
 Masking tape is perfect since it leaves no residue when removed.
 See below for another great use for masking tape.